 All UTM parameters are passed in the URL when someone arrives to your website, and we've made a nice convenient way to grab any of the standard UTM parameters from the URL and pass them into hidden fields, which will map into Salesforce.

-UTM parameters are the most common form of link/ad tracking, but you must be added manually to all of your campaign URLs, or use a UTM link builder tool to help.
+UTM parameters are the most common form of link/ad tracking.
+They must be added manually to all of your campaign URLs, or use a UTM link builder tool to help.

 To make things simpler for marketers using Adwords and Analytics, Google introduced a nice shortcut.
-Instead of adding UTM parameters to every campaign URL you have, you simply enter the URL and Adwords will automatically adding one parameter called GCLID that contains all of the info that is contained in the separate UTM parameters.
+Instead of adding UTM parameters to every campaign URL you have, you simply enter the URL and Adwords will automatically add one parameter called GCLID that contains all of the info that is contained in the separate UTM parameters.
 Even though the GCLID is only understandable by Google, many marketers want to push that GCLID parameter into the lead record in Salesforce for reporting purposes, which can be done by selecting this variable from our variable tag builder.

 There are 3 additional pieces of information which are readily accessible and valuable for sales reps and marketers alike.
 It's useful to know: